seegg/Utilities/README.md

-# Utilities
-A collection of utilities and general React/React-Native components
+### A collection of utilities and general React/React-Native components